JDBDT/jdbdt/README.md

 Individual release artifacts are also available at [GitHub](https://github.com/edrdo/jdbdt/releases).

+# Dependencies

+JDBDT requires Java 8 SE but has no other external depencies.

 # Compilation

 Requirements:

 * Maven 3.2 or higher
-* Java 8 or higher
+* Java 8 compiler or higher

 Commands: